 Students develop the intellectual framework and openness to work with global, transnational communities from a variety of provenances.
 This three-semester program emphasizes the interconnection of the sciences and the humanities, and the essentialness of bringing a humanistic perspective to science-dominant fields.

 Experiential Learning, Rooted in Literature

-In the first semester of study, students are introduced to the role of the humanities in the greater understanding of health and disease.
-Students explore the representation of illness in art, writing, and music through foundational literature in the discipline and sustained engagement with key readings.
+In the first semester of study, students are introduced to the role of the humanities in the greater understanding of health, wellness, and disease.
+Students explore representations of illness, healthcare, and caregiving in art, writing, and music through foundational literature in the discipline and sustained engagement with key readings.
 The second semester focuses on the Health Humanities in Hartford communities and includes community experiential learning components to further explore the connection between the human experience and health science.
-This component has a specific, though not exclusive, focus on the Caribbean communities of Hartford.
 During this first year, students take at least one and up to two electives from a variety of health-related courses throughout the college.
-The third semester is spent at Trinity’s study away site in Trinidad, where students take a core course focused on Health Humanities in the host country and engage in dynamic internships.
+Students complete the gateway by studying abroad at an approved global site or by completing a semester-long independent project.